We may earn income from links in this post. Please read this Disclosure for details.

 If you love shopping locally, then one of the top things to do in Bodrum is wandering the winding streets and popping your head into every nearby shop.
 Keep a look out for celebrities!
 Mick Jagger, Kate Moss, Bill Gates, Beyoncé and many other A-listers frequent Bodrum by yacht or private jet.

-The local markets, indoor and outdoor bazaars and small shops are filled with handcrafted Turkish and Greek treasures like blown glass, cotton hammam towels, handwoven pillows and olive oil soap.
+The local markets, indoor and outdoor bazaars and small shops are filled with handcrafted Turkish treasures like blown glass Nazar (amulets for fending off the Evil Eye), cotton hammam towels, handwoven pillows and olive oil soap.

 If you are looking for something truly unique to the town, why not buy a pair of handmade Bodrum leather sandals.